-His education department at the Omaha Theater Company does drama and dance education outreach for every single child in over 71 local schools each school year (reaching over 27,000 students).
+His education department at the Omaha Theater Company does drama and dance education outreach for every single child in over 70 local schools each school year (reaching over 27,000 students).
 The outreach includes touring Theater in Education plays, drama in the classroom (tied to reading or history curriculum), pre-and post show workshops, and theater workshops in the school.
 Another 1,500 students participate in the theater’s classes and youth productions.
 He earned his MFA in children’s theater and creative drama from University of Texas at Austin.
-Brian has been teaching theater, acting, creative drama, improvisation, and playwriting for 18 years for students aged 4 through college.
+Brian has been teaching theater, acting, creative drama, improvisation, and playwriting for more than 20 years for students aged 4 through college.
 He has worked as an Artist in Schools in Texas, Georgia, Iowa and Nebraska.
 He has taught for numerous organizations including University of Texas at Austin, Macon State College, Omaha Theater Ballet, Omaha Symphony, Nebraska Arts Council, and the Texas Young Playwrights Festival.

 Brian Guehring has received regional and national attention for his work using improvisational drama with gay, lesbian, bisexual, transgendered and straight allied youth.
 He presented his work at several American Alliance for Theater and Education national conferences, the national LGBT Task Force Conference in 2006, the Texas Network of Youth Services Annual Conference, and won a prestigious Rockefeller Foundation Grant.
 Pride Players won a Human and Civil Rights Award from the National Education Association in 2006, was the keynote performance at the 2012 AATE National Conference, and hosted a National Queer Youth Theater Director Retreat in the summer of 2011.
 Brian served as the founding Co-President of the Pride Youth Theater Alliance.